Student Wellbeing Services

 This award is a means tested grant for full time students with dependant children who receive the childcare grant or who have a low income

-The grant is not normally repayable unless you're overpaid due to a change in your circumstances.
-You need to inform Student Finance early if your cicumstances do change.
+The grant is not normally repayable unless you're overpaid due to a change in your circumstances for example you withdraw from your studies or suspend during the course of a academic year.
+You need to inform Student Finance immediately if your circumstances do change.

 For full-time students with dependent children in registered or approved childcare.